Meet The Team

 Lee Ann Ward, Author

-Your founder and host, Lee Ann Ward, will be delivering the keynote speech, "Scared Fearless: Why Writer's Should Embrace Courage."
+Your founder and host, Lee Ann Ward, will be delivering the keynote speech, The Power of Paying it Forward.

 Note to Our Attending Writers: